JoJo-designs/weatherApp/README.md

 The next thing I want to get working is the search system.
 It needed to pull in the data for the searched city and save the name in local storage and create a new element in the search history section.
 I think I will try to get the value into local storage frist.
 I want to put the values in an array.
 After I able to save mulitple values to the array I will make a function that will loop the values and create a element for each one on the page.
 I am now able to build elements from the items on the array and the values are not overwitten when I refresh the page and add a new value.
 My next task is to be able to build a link to the api and recerive a responce with the information given.

+This link to the api is now working and I create a second function that will automatically call the weather data for toronto and push it into the history array when the program loads.
+This got rid of an error that would happen where their were no values saved in local storage.
+I was able to do this without needing to ask for any help so it is a personal win! this function runs everytime it is refreshed so I need come up with a way to stop it from adding toronto over and over.